Origin of The Lady Doth Protest Too Much

-By protest does not mean denial or objection.
-During Shakespeare’s time, the meaning of this line as to “declare solemnly” or “vow.”
+By “protest,” the queen does not mean denial or objection.
+During Shakespeare’s time, the meaning of word was to “declare solemnly,” or to “vow.”
 So, Gertrude does not mean to “deny” or “object.”
-By this phrase, we mean that woman objects the reality too much and loses her credibility.
-Whereas Gertrude means that the lady affirms too much and loses her credibility.
-In simple words, her vows are too artful, too elaborate or too insistent to be true.
+By this phrase, she meant that the woman tried too hard to convince the audience, losing her credibility.
+In simple words, her vows are too artful, too elaborate, or too insistent to be true.
 More cynically, Gertrude may imply that such affirmations are silly, and this may indirectly defend her own situation or remarriage.

-For whatever the reason, people switch this phrase a lot around these days.
-Today, the “protests” refer “to object.”
-Though it does not mean exactly what Shakespeare has used this phrase for; nevertheless, it is used in the sense that someone is denying or objecting something too much.
-In the play, Gertrude says that the lady vows too much that she loses her reliability and credibility.
-Today, it is said that if someone objects too much, then he loses his credibility.
+For whatever the reason, people switch this phrase around a lot these days.
+Today, the “protest” refers to objection.
+Though it does not mean exactly what Shakespeare used this phrase for, it is used in the sense that someone is denying or objecting to something too much.
+In the play, Gertrude says that the lady avows so much that she loses her reliability and credibility.
+Today, it is said that, if someone objects too much, he loses his credibility.
 Thus, people generally use it ironically when somebody tries to affirm too much.

 This phrase appears in line-219 of Act-III, Scene-II of William Shakespeare’s play, Hamlet.
-Gertrude says that the queen of the play makes too much vows, which seem unrealistic in real life, the scene goes on as:
+Gertrude says that the queen of the play avows too much, which seems unrealistic.
+The scene goes on as:

-In this excerpt, Queen hints at the reality that marriage vows are unimportant as people usually think.
-As she, after all changes her marriage vow with a tide when Claudius becomes king.
-She may also be saying exactly opposite that marriage vows mentioned in the play are meaningless and are not true in real life.
+In this excerpt, Queen Gertrude hints at the reality that marriage vows are unimportant, as people usually think.
+As she, after all, changes her marriage vows with the tide, when Claudius becomes king.
+She may also be saying exactly the opposite – that the marriage vows mentioned in the play are meaningless, and are not true in real life.

 It is one of the most famous lines by Shakespeare.
-The main idea of this phrase is deception and dishonesty, as play queen swears never to marry again after her husband’s death but she does opposite.
-Similarly, Queen feels uncomfortable as she herself remarries immediately after her husband’s murder.
-Though, it is not clear whether Gertrude has recognized this parallel situation between play queen and herself.
-Yet, Hamlet, certainly has felt that way.
-This is also the most ironic line from Queen Gertrude and this moment recurs throughout the play.
+The main idea of this phrase is deception and dishonesty, as the queen in the play swears never to marry again after her husband’s death, but she does the opposite.
+Similarly, Queen Gertrude feels uncomfortable, as she herself remarries immediately after her husband’s murder.
+Though it is not clear whether Gertrude has recognized this parallel situation between the play queen and herself.
+Yet, Hamlet certainly has felt that way.
+This is also the most ironic line from Queen Gertrude, and this moment recurs throughout the play.

 - Irony: This phrase contains irony that the play queen vows too much for her loyalty with king, instead she remarries after king’s death.